kambahr/go-icann-api-client/README.md

 ## Automation Features

-### Renews the OAuth 2.0 JWT every 24 hours
+### Renews the OAuth 2.0 JWT
 A new JWT token can be issued (per IP Addr) every 2 minutes; and each token is valid for 24 hours.
-A separate instance keeps track of the JWT token issuance to ensure that no API request takes place with an expired token.
+A separate instance keeps track of the JWT token to ensure that no API request takes place with an expired token.

 ### Downloads approved TLDs every 48 hours
 According to ICANN terms, each tld must be downloaded no more than once in 24 hours.
 Considering the large amount of information to process + the time it takes to prepare the results for a purpose (i.e. indexing), 48 hours is deemed to be the minimum time between downloads.

-## Security
+## Config
 ### Required args
 The following variables must be set via the environment variables: